The one where the Brig wears a kilt.

 The Zygons plan to use their shapeshifting abilities to take over the world as a substitute for their own dead planet, but the Doctor releases the prisoners and destroys the ship, single-handedly killing all but one of the Zygons.
 The survivor, Broton, makes his way to London disguised as the Duke of Forgill.
 He plans to destroy a World Energy Conference using the cyborg, known as the Skarasen, and use this show of strength to persuade the world to give in to his demands.
 However, before he can do so, he's shot by UNIT in the middle of London, and the Doctor feeds the tracking device to the Skarasen.
 With no more control, the Skarasen returns to the only home it knows — Loch Ness.
 Harry decides he's had enough of this time-travel lark and remains on Earth while the Doctor and Sarah depart for adventures new.

-The serial was actually filmed as the final instalment of the previous season, which is why it's one last hurrah for the Doctor-Sarah-Harry team and Season 12's transitional style.
+The serial was actually filmed as the final instalment of the previous season, which is why it wraps up that one's story arc and provides one last hurrah for the Doctor-Sarah-Harry team and Season 12's transitional style.
 This was the last script that had been originally greenlit by Barry Letts and Terrance Dicks, and the next would complete the shift into the Gothic style Robert Holmes and Philip Hinchcliffe would become famous for.

 - Almost Dead Guy: Munro, before being rendered totally dead by the Zygon Caber.

 - Aristocrats Are Evil: The Duke.
 However, only because it's Zygon leader Broton having taken his form.
 The real Duke is imprisoned elsewhere.
 When freed, the trope is averted as he proves to be quite friendly.